Malware Removal for WordPresss

 Unrecognised WordPress Users

-• Compromised WordPress sites may have, new user accounts added, some with administrator privileges.
+Compromised WordPress sites may have, new user accounts added, some with administrator privileges.
 It is important to remove any unknown accounts preventing unauthorised access.
-To delete a WordPress user, simply click ‘Delete’ next to that user.
+To delete a WordPress user, click ‘Delete’ highlighted in the image below.

 Unrecognised FTP Accounts

-• Similarly, FTP accounts can be generated, delete any unrecognised FTP accounts by pressing delete in the FTP accounts area.
+Similarly, FTP accounts can be managed and any unrecognised FTP accounts deleted by pressing delete in the FTP accounts area.

 Unrecognised Email Accounts